anuket-project/anuket-specifications/doc/tech/approach.md

 1. Service Function Channing (SFC ) and how can be achieved
 1. New Networking technologies ( SmartNIC , FPGA ,..)
 1. Inter K8s POD communication and CNI
+1. Networking aspects of migration from IaaS to CaaS (from VNF to CNF paradigm)
+1. Coexistence of IaaS and CaaS and protracted parallel operations
+1. Version controlled catalog of APIs, and their respective spans of control, capabilities and purpose, to facilitate predictable integration with a wide selection of fabric implementations

 <a name="5.1.2"></a>
 ### 5.1.2 Networking Strategy Objectives